 According to Amy Dertz, a registered nurse in Oakland, Calif., “Some haven’t had care in a long time (or ever).
 Some may have pre-existing conditions that enabled insurance companies to refuse them coverage.
 As they enter my care, their needs may be more complicated.”

 The extra time and care it takes to improve the health of these new patients have placed a strain on nurses and hospitals.

 In the past, the uninsured may have been reluctant to go to emergency rooms for treatment.
 But now that patients have insurance, some facilities are experiencing increased ER visits.
 As a result, wait times and patient loads have also increased for nurses and doctors.

 To save money, the Affordable Care Act wants to keep patients out of hospitals in favor of outpatient care provided within communities.
 Although this creates more outpatient workplaces for nurses, the opposite is true for inpatient nurses.

 According to Dertz, “If the ACA is successful in contributing to keeping patients out of the hospital, inpatient care will be reserved for patients with acute, severe illnesses and the number of hospital nurses will drop dramatically.”
 Her hospital has already proposed nursing cuts, which would result in nurses working harder with fewer resources.

 Very good.
 According to the Bureau of Labor Statistics, employment for registered nurses is estimated to grow by 15 percent through 2026—much faster than average for all occupations.
 The Arizona Capitol Times reported that more than 10,000 jobs have been added to Arizona’s health care industry in 2014.

 - As baby boomers age, there’s an increasing need for health care, particularly from geriatric nurses.

-For nurses looking to advance their training in these and other areas, the ACA helps cover training costs.
+For nurses looking to advance their training in these and other areas, the Affordable Care Act helps cover training costs.